leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/2abbottngri_narrative_gaps_and_reader_involvement_abbott.md

 ---
-UID: "2AbbottNGRI"
+Author: Abbott
-Title: "Narrative Gaps and Reader Involvement"
+Date: 27/08/2024
-Author: "Abbott"
+ELEMENT: STRUCTURE
-Date: "27/08/2024"
+Elaborated: 'True'
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
+Summary: Narrative Gaps in a narrative are deliberate omissions or ambiguities that invite the reader to actively participate in the story by filling in the missing pieces.
-Summary: "Narrative Gaps in a narrative are deliberate omissions or ambiguities that invite the reader to actively participate in the story by filling in the missing pieces."
+Title: Narrative Gaps and Reader Involvement
-Elaborated: "True"
+UID: 2AbbottNGRI
 ---
 ### **Abbott's Narrative Gaps and Reader Involvement Framework**